Calorique

 65°FAverage Temperature · Subtropical

 Dallas, Texas has a subtropical climate with an average annual temperature of 65°F and 9 months suitable for outdoor exercise.
-When doing weightlifting here, your body burns calories at approximately the standard rate, as the temperature closely matches the conditions used in MET research (68-72°F).
+For weightlifting here, Calorique uses the base MET calculation because the local temperature is close to moderate exercise-planning conditions.

 Calorie Burn by Duration (Dallas)